TurkuNLP/Finnish-dep-parser/index.md

     cat data/tdt_test_set.conll09 | ./tag.sh | ./parse.sh > tdt_test_set_parsed.conll09

 To check that everything went fine, you can upload `tdt_test_set_parsed.conll09` to [the TDT treebank test service](http://bionlp-www.utu.fi/tdteval/) and check that the LAS is just above 81%.

+# Other features

+### Splitting sentences into clauses

+    cat output.conll09 | python split_clauses.py > output_clauses.conll09

+This script uses the two last columns in the CONLL-09 format to mark the clause boundaries.

+### Visualizing clauses

+Separate clauses can be visualized by using the following command and opening the resulting .html file in a modern web browser.
+By default, the first 50 trees are included; use the `--max_sent` parameter to adjust the number of trees shown.

+    cat output_clauses.conll09 | python visualize_clauses.py > output_clauses.html